Pokémon Gold, Silver and Crystal Version

 I mentioned above that there is a way to get your own custom trainer sprites and starters in the game: behold, the Crystal Clear Injector.

-The instructions for both are easy to follow, and if you're not much of a sprite artist, there's a huge repository of custom sprites made by fans, accessible by clicking the "use public template" button.
+The instructions for both are easy to follow, and if you're not much of a sprite artist, there's a huge repository of custom sprites made by members of the community, accessible by clicking the "use public template" button.
 Now you too can play as an Aipom with a hat!

 Other neat features of this site include a save converter if you want to play Crystal Clear as a virtual console game on the 3DS, a patcher for SGB mode that adds your team to the displayed border, and a Stadium 2 patcher so that you can have the game reflect your custom Pokémon palettes accurately.
 If you're using that last one though, check out this video about it because the process is a little wild.
 And yes, it breaks RetroAchievements.